rayed/rayed.com/content/posts/2005/11/my-jvc-everio-camcorder.md

 ---
 <img src="/static/uploads/old/jvc_camcorder.jpg" alt="JVC Evrio" align="right" />

-I <a href="http://rayed.com/wordpress/?p=149">wrote</a> a while back about JVC camcorder with hard disk, I bought this camera to shoot my baby life 🙂
+I [wrote](/posts/2005/10/jvc-camcorders-with-hard-disk/) a while back about JVC camcorder with hard disk, I bought this camera to shoot my baby life 🙂

 I thought I would write small review about it, so here is the good and the bad.